kavyakatooru/UberFlickrChallenge/README.md

 # UberFlickrChallenge
-Photo collection using Flickr API'
+Photo collection using Flickr API

 -> MVC Architecture is followed.
 -> HomeViewController displays collection of pictures using Flickr Search API.